Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Applications: Universal Approximation and Graph Separation

 After the $T$ iterations are concluded, a global feature is computed via a \emph{readout function}:

 We choose all features $\bh_G $ and $\bh_v^{(t)}$ for $1 \leq t \leq T$, to have the same dimension $m$.
 Based on the fact that MPNNs are equivalent to $1$-WL when the multiset functions are injective \cite{xu2018powerful}, and on our injectivity results for countable alphabets, we prove that: \begin{restatable}{theorem}{thmgnn} Let $n,d,T \in \NN$ and let $\Sigma \subseteq \RR^d $ be countable.
 Let $m \geq 1$ be \emph{any} integer.
-Let $\sigma:\RR \to \RR $ be a non-polynomial analytic function.
-Then for Lebesgue almost every choice of $\bA^{(t)},\bb^{(t)}$ and $\eta^{(t)}$, the MPNN defined by \eqref{eq:agg} and \eqref{eq:readout} assigns distinct global features to a pair of distinct graphs from $\GnSig$, if and only if the pair can be separated by $T$ iterations of 1-WL. \end{restatable}
+Let $\sigma:\RR \to \RR $ be an analytic non-polynomial function.
+Then for Lebesgue almost any choice of $\bA^{(t)},\bb^{(t)}$ and $\eta^{(t)}$, the MPNN defined in \eqref{eq:agg} and \eqref{eq:readout} assigns different global features to any pair of graphs $G_1, G_2 \in \GnSig$ that can be separated by $T$ iterations of 1-WL. \end{restatable}

-\paragraph{Graph separation with continuous features} Up to now we have discussed graphs with node features coming from a countable universe.
-Since our Theorem~\ref{thm:continuous_alph} applies for multisets with continuous alphabets, it can be applied for separation of graphs with continuous node features as well.
-In particular, the paper \cite{hordan2023complete} explains how the random semialgebraic multiset function from \cite{dym2022low} can be used to obtain equivalence with WL tests for graphs with continuous features.
+\paragraph{Graph separation with continuous features} Up to now, we have discussed graphs with node features coming from a countable alphabet.
+Since Theorem~\ref{thm:continuous_alph} applies to multisets with continuous alphabets, it can be applied to separation of graphs with continuous node features as well.
+In particular, the paper \cite{hordan2023complete} explains how the random semialgebraic multiset function from \cite{dym2022low} can be used to construct architectures for graphs with continuous features, whose separation power is equivalent to WL tests.
 Their focus is on showing that the embedding dimension in their construction depends linearly on the dimension of the \emph{graph space}, rather than grows exponentially with the number of message-passing iterations $T$.
 Similar results can now be obtained by using our random analytic multiset functions.
 We leave a full description of these aspects to future work.